-Theorem 1.2. (i) In characteristic p > 0, for A simple, $A^{\sharp}(\mathcal{U})$ does have quantifier-elimination, and so $(A^{\sharp})^n$ (Cartesian power) also has quantifier elimination for any n.

-(ii) Hence by Theorem 1.1(ii), the Basic Strategy works in positive characteristic too for Cartesian powers of simple abelian varieties.
+Theorem 1.2. (i) In characteristic p > 0, $A^{\sharp}(\mathcal{U})$ has quantifier-elimination. (ii) Hence by Theorem 1.1(ii), the Basic Strategy works in positive characteristic too.

 Let us explain the remaining ingredients.
 We assume, both above and below, familiarity with model theory, basic stability, as well as differentially and separably closed fields.
 The book [14] is a reasonable reference, as well as [17] for more on stability theory.
 Definability means with parameters unless we say otherwise.